 Pandemic Procedures at Veterinary Eye Center

 Changes have been made on our hospital operations to continue to operate during the COVID-19 pandemic.
 We continue to follow CDC guidelines.
 Our goal is to continue to provide outstanding patient and client care.
 Human access into our hospital is restricted to VEC staff only.

-Veterinary Eye Center is OPEN for new patients with complex eye problems by referral only, and for established patients with ongoing care needs.
+Veterinary Eye Center is OPEN for new patients with urgent and complex eye problems by referral only, and for established patients with ongoing care needs.

 Referrals are required for new patients during the COVID-19 pandemic while we are working to limit mutual human contact.
 If your animal is not an established patient, your regular veterinarian or emergency clinic should see your animal for the current eye or vision problem and then they can determine if the eye issue requires a veterinary eye specialist or not.
 Referring veterinarians must submit a referral to us with the patient's medical records before we will see new patients.